pawelswoboda/RAMA/README.md

 - `"PD+"`: For better quality primal algorithm (worse runtime).
 - `"D"`: For only computing the lower bound.
 ### Input format:
+RAMA normally expects that:
-RAMA expects that node indices always start from 0 and there are no missing node indices.
+1. Node indices always start from 0 and there are no missing node indices.
 For example on a graph with 1000 nodes, the node indices should be in [0, 999].
+2. There are no duplicate edges.

 If this is not the case with the input graph then use the option `--sanitize_graph` (for C++ CLI) and `opts.sanitize_graph = True` for python interface.
 Note that the output node labels would be computed for all nodes in the input graph (where nodes without edges will have label -1).
+Duplicate edges will be removed in a non-deterministic order.
 Also see [this issue](https://github.com/pawelswoboda/RAMA/issues/26#issuecomment-1029949689) for more discussion.
 ### Parameters:
 The default set of parameters are defined [here](include/multicut_solver_options.h) which correspond to algorithm `PD` from the paper.
 This algorithm offers best compute time versus solution quality trade-off.
 Parameters for other variants are: